 On December 27, 2020, the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act ("Economic Aid Act") was enacted, which reauthorized lending under the PPP program through March 31, 2021, with an additional \$325 billion.
 Under this Act, the SBA will forgive loans, in whole or in part, made by approved lenders to eligible borrowers for payroll and other permitted purposes in accordance with the requirements of the program.
 These loans carry a fixed rate of 1.00% and a term of five years, if not forgiven, in whole or in part.
 The loans are 100% guaranteed by the SBA and as long as the borrower submits its loan forgiveness application within ten months of completion of the covered period, the borrower is not required to make any payments until the forgiveness amount is remitted to the lender by the SBA.
 The Bank will receive a processing fee based on the size of the loan from the SBA and a tiered structure.
-For loans up to \$50,000 in principal, the lender processing fee will be the lesser of 50% of the principal amount.
+For loans up to \$50,000 in principal, the lender processing fee will be the lesser of 50% of the principal amount or \$2,500.
+For loans between \$50,000 and \$350,000 in principal, the lender processing fee will be 5% of the principal amount.
 For loans \$350,000 and above, the lender processing fee will be 3% of the principal amount.
 The fees are deferred and amortized over the life of the loans in accordance with ASC 310-20.
-As of February 11, 2021 the Bank has received 126 applications with a total loan amount of \$13.3 million.
-Of those 126 applications, the SBA has approved 95 applications in the aggregate amount of \$10.7 million.
+Over the course of the PPP program, the Bank extended 480 loans with a total loan amount of \$55.3 million.

-While the effects of COVID-19 have impacted all industries to varying degrees, the Bank believes the retail and/or service, food and beverage, and short-term rental industries in our geographic area are considered a higher risk due to the primary source of repayment.
+While the effects of COVID-19 have impacted all industries to varying degrees, during 2020 the Bank assessed the retail and/or service, food and beverage, and short-term rental industries in our geographic area as having a higher risk due to the possibility of the primary source of repayment not materializing.
 These industries are dependent upon the hospitality industry and were affected by the mandates issued by the Governor of South Carolina to limit occupancy or close for a period of time.
+Our loans in these industries represented 3.96% of our loan portfolio at December 31, 2020 and were temporarily downgraded to our "Watch" category during 2020.
+In May 2021, due to improving economic conditions, increased vaccination rates and a continued reopening of the South Carolina economy, these loans were upgraded to our "Satisfactory" category.